sourcemeta/jsontoolkit/README.markdown

 `bool defines(const JSON & | const Value &, const std::string &key)`

 This function checks whether an input JSON object defines a specific key.
-This function is undefined is the input JSON instance is not an object.
+This function is undefined if the input JSON instance is not an object.
 For example:

 ```c++
 #include <jsontoolkit/json.h>